-Abstract.
-The effect of calcined clays of the swelling type, on the strength and expansion behavior of Portland limestone cement is studied at 5°C. Local clays were thermally activated by burning one hour at 900 °C and were ground to a Blaine of 2842 (cm2/g).
+Abstract: The effect of calcined clays of the swelling type, on Portland limestone cement at 5°C is studied.
+Local clays were thermally activated by burning one hour at 900 °C and ground to a Blaine of 2842 (cm2/g).
 The pozzolanic reactivity of the activated clays was defined chemically and according to ASTM C311/C311M-13.
 Portland limestone cement was prepared by replacing 30% CEM I 42.5 N by limestone powder.
-Pozzolanic cements were prepared by replacing 10 and 20% of the limestone powder by calcined clays, the mixes were used to replace 30% of CEM I. Mortars specimens pre-cured for 28-day long as well as for a short period of one day, were immersed in sulfate solutions at 5°C for time up to 90 days.
-The compressive strength and length change were measured for the samples.
+10 and 20% of limestone were further replaced by the calcined clays.
+Parallel series of mortars specimens pre-cured for 28-day long as well as for a short period of one day, were immersed in water and sulfate solutions at 5°C for time up to 90 days.
+Compressive strength and length change were measured for the samples.